If you’ve got a business headache right now, there’s a pretty good chance it’s to do with clients owing you money.

 Your client keeps sending cheques but they are getting “lost in the mail”

-First you need to give them the benefit of the doubt, especially with the postal strikes that are currently happening around the UK.
-But then you are well within your rights to insist on a different payment method.
-Either ask your client to send their money by direct BACS bank transfer, or consider setting up a Paypal account which will allow them to pay you using a credit or debit card (you will pay a small fee).
+Either ask your client to send their money by Faster Payments bank transfer, or consider setting up a Paypal account which will allow them to pay you using a credit or debit card (you will pay a small fee).

 Your client’s cheques are rubber (and bounce all over the place)